9ci/9ci.github.io/_services/terms.md

 CONTACT INFORMATION

-Questions about the Terms of Service should be sent to us at info@9ci.com.
+Questions about the Terms of Service should be sent to us at connection@9ci.com.

-Our contact information is posted below:
+Also see our contact information is posted at the bottom of this page